-All three have been growing strongly in recent years and look well-placed for more of the same during the 2020s.
+These three shares have been growing strongly in recent years and look well-placed for more of the same over the 2020s.
 Here’s what you need to know about these ASX growth shares:

 Pushpay Holdings Group Ltd (ASX: PPH)

-This strong form continued in FY 2021, with Pushpay recently reporting another impressive full year result.
-For the 12 months ended 31 March, Pushpay delivered a 40% increase in operating revenue to US$179.1 million and a 133% increase in EBITDAF to US$58.9 million.
+Positively, this strong form continued in FY 2021, with Pushpay delivering a 40% increase in operating revenue to US$179.1 million and a 133% increase in EBITDAF to US$58.9 million.
 This was well-ahead of its original guidance, which was upgraded three times during the year.
-Positively, management is forecasting further growth in FY 2022 and is planning to expand into a new market.
+Further growth is forecast in FY 2022 and management is also planning to expand into a new market.

 Temple & Webster Group Ltd (ASX: TPW)

-The good news is that online furniture shopping is still in its infancy in comparison to both other areas of the retail market and other Western markets.
+The good news is that online furniture shopping is still in its infancy in comparison to other categories.
 This bodes well for the future, especially given Temple & Webster’s leadership position.
 Management is now investing heavily to take advantage of the shift and cement its position as the market leader.

 Whispir Ltd (ASX: WSP)